dergigi/dergigi.github.io/collections/bitcoin/_posts/2021-06-12-bitcoin-is-an-idea.md

 development of privacy-preserving technologies forward.
 One of the privacy-enhancing transaction techniques in Bitcoin, the Chaumian CoinJoin, is named in his honor.
-While Ecash was cryptographically and technologically interesting, it wasn\'t a monetary innovation and ultimately failed because it was operated by a centralized
+While Ecash was cryptographically and technologically interesting, it wasn't a monetary innovation and ultimately failed because it was operated by a centralized
 entity: *DigiCash Inc.*, the company founded by Chaum.

 ### E-gold (Douglas Jackson and Barry Downey, 1996) {#E-gold-(Douglas-Jackson-and-Barry-Downey,-1996)}

-E-gold wasn\'t particularly ground-breaking cryptographically, but it was one of the first digital currencies that gained traction.
+E-gold wasn't particularly ground-breaking cryptographically, but it was one of the first digital currencies that gained traction.
 Although others existed before it (OS-Gold, Standard Reserve, INTGold), e-gold is considered to be the first successful digital currency that became